Leyb Gorfinkel

 Leyb Gorfinkel (לייב גורפינקל; March 14, 1896 - September 7, 1976; also known as Leib Garfunkel and Levas Garfunkelis in Lithuanian) was an advocate, journalist, and politician.
 He was of Lithuanian and later of Israeli nationality.

 Early life and education

 Leyb Gorfinkel grew up in Kovno (now Kaunas), which was then in the Russian Empire but which is currently in Lithuania.
 While he was attending Petrograd University (now Saint Petersburg State University), Gorfinel studied jurisprudence.
-For a time, he moved to Gomel, and moved back to Konvo at the end of 1918.
+For a time, he moved to Gomel, and moved back to Kovno at the end of 1918.

 Zionist activism

 In Kovno, he participated in various Jewish and Zionist activities.
 In 1919, he helped organize the Zionist daily newspaper Di idishe shtime (The Jewish Voice), which he himself edited between February 1920 and February 1922.
 Gorfinkel was also a member of the presidium and then as vice chair of the Jewish National Council of Lithuania during this time.
 In addition, he edited the bi-weekly newspaper Unzer ruf (Our Call) in 1925-1926 and the weekly newspaper Di tsayt (The Times) in 1932.
 Gorfinkel was a member of the Lithuanian Seimas (Parliament) between 1923 and 1927, where he represented the Socialist Zionists and Tze'irei Zion.
 He was also a member of the Kovno City Council from 1924 onward.